jorzel/hashnode/cmelbedrf000202la5ucxgo3w.md

 Before we jump into integration challenges, let's clear up something that trips up a lot of people.
 Subdomains and bounded contexts aren't the same thing.
 Understanding this difference matters if you want to avoid confusion later.

 A subdomain is part of the problem space.
 It's literally what the business does.
 In our restaurant reservation example, we identified subdomains like Booking & Reservations, Restaurant Catalog, Reviews, Authentication, and Notifications.
-These exist whether we build software or not (Please take a moment and think about how a booking restaurant system could work without computers)
+These exist whether we build software or not (Please take a moment and think about how a booking restaurant system could work without computers.
+Nevertheless, most of the domains nowadays are difficult to imagine without computers).

 A bounded context lives in the solution space.
 We make a design decision about which subdomains we want to bundle together to share the same model.
 You might put multiple subdomains in one bounded context.
 Or you might split a single subdomain across multiple bounded contexts.
 It depends on what makes sense for your situation.

 Now, what do I mean by "model" here?
 This trips up a lot of people.
 A model isn't just some data structures or a bunch of classes you wrote.
 A model represents the behaviors you want to provide for a specific part of your domain within a bounded context.
-It includes the business rules, operations, and constraints that define how that piece of the domain actually works.
+It includes the business rules, operations, and constraints that define how that piece of the domain works.

 Take our restaurant reservation system.
 The Booking & Reservations bounded context might handle behaviors like "reserve a table" and "cancel a reservation".
 The Restaurant Catalog bounded context provides different behaviors like "search restaurants" and "manage restaurant information".

 Here's something interesting.
-Each bounded context maintains its own model with its own language.
+Each bounded context maintains its model with its language.
 The same concept can mean totally different things depending on which context you're in.

 Take "User" for example.
 In an Authentication Context, a User represents someone's login identity.
 Email, password, security roles, that sort of thing.
 But in the Booking Context, that same person becomes a Guest with a reservation history.
 In the Reviews Context, they become a Reviewer with a review history and credibility score.
 Same person, completely different meanings depending on the context.